 How far do you go and how fast do you go?

-Group A: fast and hard, ranging from 19 mph to >20 mph chaingang, if you’re dropped no one is likely to wait for you (usually 50-70 miles)
+Group A: fast and hard, ranging from 19 mph to >20 mph chaingang, if you’re dropped no one is likely to wait for you (NB – sometimes extends the route with an extra loop of 10 miles or so)

-There is now also a monthly Women’s Group ride which has been going since December.
-This is usually slightly shorter (more like 40-45 miles) with a cafe stop and the aim is to go at a pace that everyone can manage (perhaps 14mph).
+There is also a monthly Women’s Group ride which is usually slightly shorter (more like 40-45 miles) with a café stop and the aim is to go at a pace that everyone can manage (perhaps 14mph).
 This is also announced on Facebook, usually several weeks in advance.
 Of course, women are welcome on the normal rides every week as well, but are normally outnumbered eight to one or more – the women’s rides redress the balance a bit!

 If you are coming out with us for the first time, try to choose the most appropriate group.
 If you are new to cycling and haven’t ridden far before, the introductory ride is the best place to start.
 If you are more experienced, it’s probably best to err on the side of caution in terms of which average speed would suit you best (i.e. if you’re not sure whether to go with B group or the C group, try the C group first) – you don’t want to get dropped on your first ride.